 I know what you're thinking.

-To feel better: When the body is injured, the brain releases a type of pain killer known as endorphins.
+When the body is injured, the brain releases a type of pain killer known as endorphins.
 Endorphins are similar to morphine and reduce pain and distress.
 Thus paradoxically, one may engage in self harm in order to regulate emotions and feel better.
 If that motivation sounds bizarre, consider the fact that many of us in England report loving to consume hot to really hot chili peppers in food, in abundance.
 Why?
 It seems chili peppers causes a release of endorphins.
+I believe it.

 Again, motivations vary from person to person and some people no doubt have several motivations from the above list.
 Still others may have motives I have not covered.